Math Software Online: MathScore.com

 The question is

-How many more cups of flour than sugar does he have?
+How many more kilograms of beets than tomatoes does he have?

 Which operation should you use?